-The sequel to Payday: The Heist, players team up as one of four masked criminals (smooth mobster Dallas, hardened mercenary Chains, happy-go-lucky Wolf, and the new Hoxton: Dallas's younger, more serious brother) as they descend on Washington, D.C. for an epic crime spree.
+In this sequel to Payday: The Heist, players team up as one of four masked criminals as they descend on Washington, D.C. for an epic crime spree.
 Along with their handler (the mysterious Bain), the crew now take advantage of CRIMENET, an underground criminal network where they contract with local criminal contacts (such as deranged up-and-coming Vlad the Ukrainian, shady American politician "The Elephant", and Mexican drug trafficker Hector).

 The PC version of the game later received numerous updates and downloadable content, both free and paid, that include additional weapons, masks, heists (including cross-promotions with Valve's Counter-Strike: Global Offensive and Dennaton's Hotline Miami), and changes to gameplay mechanics.
-Much of these changes will be rolled into an upcoming "Crimewave Edition" for the Xbox One and PlayStation 4.
+Since January 2015, some of the DLC will be developed by spin-off developer Lion Game Lion.
+Much of the changes and DLC will be rolled into an upcoming "Crimewave Edition" for the Xbox One and PlayStation 4 sometime in 2015.

 With each successful heist accomplished you will receive two different types of payments.
 Your offshore account is money that is presented to you at the beginning of a heist, it is a set amount given if you accomplish all parts of a heist successfully.
 The offshore funds can be used in several different ways.